 Genesis 3:20 states: “The man called his wife's name Eve, because she was the mother of all living.”
 The first woman (the first wife) was made directly from part of Adam.
 She was not born of a woman either.
 Adam and Eve were unique.
 It would seem neither of them would have had a navel.
-When you think about it, that would have been a tremendous witness to everyone who saw them while they were alive.
-They had evidence that they were the first two people.
+When you think about it, that would have been a tremendous witness to everyone who saw them while they were alive.1

 I have often had people ask me, after reading the passage about the creation of woman, why men don’t have one fewer rib than women if God made Eve from Adam’s side (or rib).
 The way I answer this is: If a man had an accident and his leg was amputated as a result, and then he married and had children, would all his children have only one leg?

 When God took part of Adam to make Eve, he didn’t change Adam’s genes.

 Of course not!
 This is because the instructions for how we are constructed are contained in the DNA in the nucleus of our cells—in our genes.
 When God took part of Adam to make Eve, he didn’t change Adam’s genes.
 All the information in Adam’s genes was still there.
 And of all the bones in the human body, the ribs are the only ones that can regenerate (grow back) if the sheath of tissue (periosteum) is left when the bone is removed.
 So Adam may not even have had one fewer rib than Eve for very long.

 Eve was made specially for Adam.
 This was the first marriage.
 That is why Jesus in Matthew 19:4–6 reminded people that the meaning of marriage is dependent on the origin of marriage—and the first marriage is in Genesis: